katyjg/mxlive/README.md

 - Integrate with existing LDAP user accounts
 - Create custom reports using JSON file inputs
 - MxLIVE is fully integrated with MxDC
+- Optional modular apps for beamtime scheduling and publication tracking

 Deploying for Development